seanbaxter/DirectXShaderCompiler/docs/GetElementPtr.rst

 The obtuse part of this example is in the cases of ``%idx2`` and ``%idx3``.
 They result in the computation of addresses that point to memory past the end of the ``%MyVar`` global, which is only one ``i32`` long, not three ``i32``\s long.
-While this is legal in LLVM, it is inadvisable because any load or store with the pointer that results from these GEP instructions would produce undefined results.
+While this is legal in LLVM37, it is inadvisable because any load or store with the pointer that results from these GEP instructions would produce undefined results.